 California is known to have problems with rolling blackouts.
 An initiative was made for all spa manufacturers to pass an efficiency test that would limit energy consumption.
 Beachcomber willingly sent each of their models to California Polytechnic University to undergo energy testing.

 The tests were based on maintaining the water temperature at 100 degrees Fahrenheit.
 It also included 30 minutes of use every second day and 15 minutes of running the jets.

 Related reading: Should My Hot Tub Temperature Exceed 104 Degrees?

 Every Beachcomber model passed the efficiency standard with flying colours.
 In fact, it was determined that Beachcomber hot tubs outperformed the standard by 33%.

-The Hybrid3, Beachcomber’s most energy-efficient models were found to be the most energy-efficient models in the entire spa industry.
+The Hybrid3, Beachcomber’s most energy-efficient model (at the time) was found to be the most energy-efficient model in the entire spa industry.

-These results were a testament to Keith Scott’s commitment to quality and proved his status as a pioneer in hot tub innovation.
-Since 2010, many manufacturers have followed in his footsteps by adopting many of the principles that contribute to running an energy-efficient hot tub.
+These results were a testament to Keith Scott’s commitment to quality.
+It proved his status as a pioneer in hot tub innovation.
+Since 2010, many manufacturers have followed in his footsteps.
+They’ve adopted many of the principles that contribute to running an energy-efficient hot tub.

 The most energy-efficient hot tubs come with efficient heaters, optimal size, effective insulation, and most importantly a quality cover.

 Beachcomber hot tubs are most suitable for those looking to minimize their energy consumption.
 This, without while enjoying the most out of their spa.
 They have the most energy-efficient hot tubs.
 These tubs are designed with high-efficiency pumps, motors, and insulated shells to reduce energy loss,.
 Eco-Lock Covers that protect the heat, and most importantly a combination of size options.
 So you can get the most out of your spa while minimizing operating costs.